 PEDESTRIAN FACILITIES AND BIKEWAYS IN TRANSPORTATION PROJECTS

-In accordance with the Road Code (also known as Context Sensitive Road Design Standards) last adopted in December 2008, all transportation projects are designed and built in a "context sensitive manner," taking into consideration the balance between the provision of new road capacity, pedestrian and bicycling needs, and minimization of impacts to the environment.
-For this reason, all road projects provide pedestrian and bicycling facilities, unless there are environmental or community impacts that may outweigh the benefits of providing those facilities or there are Master Planned bikeways in the immediate vicinity of the project being undertaken.
-Furthermore, in some instances the inclusion of pedestrian and/or bicyclist facilities may go beyond the limits of the road project in order to fill in gaps in the pedestrian or bikeway networks.
-Also, bridge projects typically include pedestrian and/or bikeway enhancements, such as expanded shoulders, to allow for safe on-road bicycling, sidewalks, or bike paths.
+In accordance with the Complete Street Design Guide (approved 2021) and updates to the street classifications, all transportation projects are designed and built in a "context sensitive manner," taking into consideration the balance between the provision of new road capacity, pedestrian and bicycling needs, and minimization of impacts to the environment.
+For this reason, all road projects provide pedestrian and bicycling facilities, unless there are environmental or community impacts that may outweigh the benefits of providing those facilities, or there are Master Planned bikeways in the immediate vicinity of the project being undertaken.
+Furthermore, in some instances, the inclusion of pedestrian and/or bicyclist facilities may go beyond the limits of the road project in order to fill in gaps in the pedestrian or bikeway networks.
+Bridge projects typically include pedestrian and/or bikeway enhancements, such as expanded shoulders, to allow for safe on-road bicycling, sidewalks, or bike paths.

-The following list presents all road and bridge projects included in the Recommended FY23-28 CIP for which pedestrian and bicyclist facilities are an integral part of the project.
+The following list presents all road and bridge projects included in the Recommended FY27-32 CIP for which pedestrian and bicyclist facilities are an integral part of the project.

 TRANSPORTATION PROJECTS THAT INCLUDE PEDESTRIAN FACILITIES OR BIKEWAYS